-Portugal doesn’t put any restrictions on foreigners buying property, although you will need to figure out your residency situation if you want to spend more than 90 days in 180 physically in Portugal.
+Foreigners can buy property in Portugal without any restrictions.
+But you will need to apply for residency if you want to spend more than 90 days at a time in Portugal.

 Many people choose to rent for six months to a year, before making the decision to buy.
 Your mileage may vary.
 Renting in Portugal is fairly straightforward.

 Keep in mind that Portugal doesn’t have a third party deposit protection scheme like the UK, so try to avoid paying more than a month’s deposit upfront.